 The best alternatives for dry eyes for long-term users and contact lens wearers are eye drops without preservatives.
-The innovative multi-dose bottles from Ursapharm make preservative-free sterility possible; the products are fitted with the unique COMOD® system.
-Thanks to a refined airflow and a special pump, the system prevents the eye drop solution from coming into contact at any time with the surrounding air.
+The innovative multidose bottles from URSAPHARM, the patented, unique COMOD® system, make possible preservative-free sterility.
+Thanks to a sophisticated ventilation duct, the AIRLESS application system prevents the eye drop solution from coming into contact at any time with the surrounding air when the dosing pump is operated.
 Bacteria and fungal spores can therefore not gain access to the inside of the bottle and contamination is eliminated.
-Thanks to the COMOD® system the eye drops can be used for six months after opening.
+Thanks to the COMOD® system, the eye drops can be used for six months after opening.

 1Source: Press release from Deutschen Ophthalmologischen Gesellschaft (DOG – German Ophthalmological Society), January 2013 (http://www.dog.org/wp-content/uploads/)